Anna Krauss: Life

 Krauss was a daughter of a farmer, Johann Friese.
 In 1911, Krauss married Hungarian Josef Krauss and had a son, Rudolf (born 1914).
 Josef Krauss was killed in World War I, leaving her a widow.
 Krauss had a sister, Magda Friese, who lived in an apartment at Parkallee 10, Stahnsdorf.
 Krauss and her son lived in Berlin from 1920.
 To earn a living, she became a seamstress to eventually owning a sewing workshop.
-Since 1936, Krauss, who had undergone commercial training in her youth, had become the owner of a paint and varnish wholesaler in Berlin.
+Since 1936, Krauss, who had undergone commercial training in her youth, became the owner of a paint and varnish wholesaler in Berlin.

 Resistance

 At the end of 1938, Krauss sheltered a young 22-year-old Jewish woman, Sophie Kuh (her later married name was Sophie Templer-Kuh), who was waiting for a British visa.
 She had gone to Berlin to visit the British embassy to extend her visa.

 Sophie Templer-Kuh would die in 2021, aged 104.

 In August 1941, Libertas Schulze-Boysen became a client of Krauss after being introduced by Heinrich Karbe, a newspaper journalist.
 Through Schulze-Boysen, Krauss met Toni Graudenz, wife of John Graudenz, as they both had apartments in Stahnsdorf, being neighbours.
 Krauss would eventually volunteer the use of her apartment to Graudenz, to host two mimeograph machines to produce anti-Nazi leaflets for the group.